 - Check whether the premiums are fixed or are reviewable by insurance company after a few years.

 I have heard that many critical illness insurance claims are being rejected, is this true?

 |Company||% of CI claims paid|

 |LEGAL & GENERAL||93|

 Critical illness insurance should be considered as a part of your overall financial planning but, due to the high premiums, may not fit within the budget of some.
-Always seek independent financial advice and check the policy details fully before purchasing.
+But don’t be put off, some cover is better than no cover and by reducing the sum assured or the term of the policy you can reduce the premium.
+Always seek independent financial advice or use a specialist protection adviser and check the policy details fully before purchasing.